mvrdevelopment/spec/mvr-spec.md

 | Message       | [String](#user-content-attrtype-string)                              | Empty String | Human readable message when there is an error.                |                             |

+>ℹ NOTE: This example has been adjusted post-publishing to match the MVR Spec.

 ```
 Request:
 {